-AAHSL contracted with Nancy LaPelle, PhD, to design and conduct a qualitative evaluation study in collaboration with the committee.
+Under contract to AAHSL, Nancy LaPelle, PhD, designed and conducted a qualitative evaluation study in 2012-13 in collaboration with the committee.
 It consisted of two parts: a questionnaire sent to all fellows from the last seven completed cohorts (2005-2012) and individual telephone interviews with the fellow graduates from these cohorts who held AAHSL director appointments when the study began.
 The survey focused on the impact of the program on professional development and careers, and 33 of 35 of eligible fellows responded to the survey.
 Thirteen interviews were conducted with fellows in director positions to ask about the impact of the program in obtaining a position and carrying out the director role.
 The study complemented the earlier 2007 evaluation funded by NLM, as it followed succeeding cohorts.
 It took advantage of the maturing of the program with a group of fellows who could assess the needs of a director and the usefulness of the program design and curriculum as preparation.
-The committee is now reviewing the consultant's report and preparing a cover memorandum and executive summary to accompany the report.
-It plans to examine results and identify recommendations in the upcoming year.